peterj/kapp/README.md

 ## Development workflow

-The inital workflow for deploying/updating your app involves these steps:
+The inital workflow for getting your app running in Kubernetes involves these
+steps:

 1. Build the app image
 2. Push the app image to the registry